stablekernel/aqueduct/source/docs/db/modeling_data.md

 @Relate(#cities, isRequired: true, rule: DeleteRule.cascade)
 ```

 A relationship may be be required or optional.
-For example, if `City.country` were required, than an `City` must always have an `Country`.
+For example, if `City.country` were required, than a `City` must always have a `Country`.
 By default, relationships are optional.

 A relationship has a delete rule.
 When an object is deleted, any objects that belong to its relationships are subject to this rule.
 The following table shows the rules and their behavior: